 A doctor may not recommend this surgery until the patient has tried other treatments, home remedies, or lifestyle changes to treat their acid reflux.
 This includes losing weight, a diet change to remove food or drinks that can cause acid reflux, taking medications to treat conditions that contribute to acid reflux such as insulin for diabetes, or taking medications that can help to strengthen the stomach muscles or esophagus.

 If you are considering South Carolina GERD surgery, the physicians at Piedmont General Surgery Associates can determine whether it is the right option for you.
-Visit our website to contact us online, or call us at (803) 580-2178 to schedule a consultation.
+Call us at (803) 580-2178 to schedule a consultation.